faysalmahamud/gateway-for-quickpay-give/README.md

 = Plugin Features =

 *   Provide Api For quickpay donations form.
-*   Provide reccuring payments for give wp
+*   Provide reccuring payments for give wp(For recurring/subscription you must need to be enabled give-recurring addons.)

 == Installation ==